AS207960/glauca.digital/blog/_posts/2020-06-26-introducing-glauca.md

 ## What novel features can you actually offer?
 There's really not much that can be added to domain registration, all it really is essence is an expensive database entry (the database being DNS).
-Whilst we don't think we can offer anything absolutely revolutionary, we wan't be unique in the way we interact with you; as a customer and a person, not as a means to profit.
+Whilst we don't think we can offer anything absolutely revolutionary, we want to be unique in the way we interact with you; as a customer and a person, not as a means to profit.

 We won't mess you around and we'll try our best to make everything as crystal clear as possible (we've got the hard